-BALANCE & HARMONY 2.9% or 1,006,000 Households Steadfast Conventionalists are 2.8 times more likely to be Catholic than the average person in the U.S. This group of 1.3 Million households is comprised of conventional Gen X families located in selected coastal city homes.
+BALANCE & HARMONY

+2.9% or 1,006,000 Households

+Steadfast Conventionalists are 2.8 times more likely to be Catholic than the average person in the U.S. This group of 1.3 Million households is comprised of conventional Gen X families located in selected coastal city homes.
 This segment is multicultural, with a strong work ethic and a drive for affluence.
 Typically first-generation immigrants in their 40s and 50s, Spanish culture informs their lives, which includes a high priority on religion.

-TIP: The best way to reach this group is on their phone or via email.
+The best way to reach this group is on their phone or via email.

 The 1.0 Million households considered to be Balance and Harmony are 2.4 times more likely to be Catholic than the overall U.S. population.
 These are middle-class families living in city neighborhoods.
 This group is committed to career and affluence over simplicity.
 They are first-generation immigrants, younger than Steadfast Conventionalists, who also are informed by Spanish culture, particularly Mexican.
 They are influenced by marketing, media, and their peers.
 While religion is important to them, they can be flexible on family values.

-TIP: The best way to connect with them is by email and podcast/radio.
-Least Often Catholic An understanding of the lifestyle segments who are less represented as active Catholics can inform our opportunity for evangelization and missionary discipleship in the United States.
-The three segments who are least represented from the US population are Picture Perfect Families, Red White and Bluegrass and Sport Utility Families.
+The best way to connect with them is by email and podcast/radio.

+Least Often Catholic

+An understanding of the lifestyle segments who are less represented as active Catholics can inform our opportunity for evangelization and missionary discipleship in the United States.
+Picture Perfect Families, Red, White and Bluegrass, and Sport Utility Families represent the smallest percentages of active Catholics.
+These segments are present more often in the overall US population in comparison to the percentage of active Catholics.

-PICTURE PERFECT FAMILIES 0.4% or 145,000 Households
+PICTURE PERFECT FAMILIES

+0.4% or 145,000 Households

-RED, WHITE, AND BLUEGRASS 0.6% or 214,000 Households
+RED, WHITE, AND BLUEGRASS 0.6% or

+214,000 Households